 Make sure that egg yolks and the whites are completely separated.
 Even a tiny bit of yolk will mean the egg whites won’t whip well.

 - 1 tablespoon chive

 - Preheat the ove at 375°F (190°C).

 - Separate the egg yolks from the whites.
-Place each eggs into a small container separately.
+Place each egg yolk into a small container.
 Leave them for later use.

-- Add a pinch of sea salt onto egg whites.
-Keep whipping with a whisk.
-Once thest if peaks stand from the whipped white eggs.
-It's ready.
-Add grated Permesan and fold with a tablespoon.
+- Add a pinch of sea salt onto the egg whites.
+Whip the egg whites with a whisk.
+When the peaks of the egg whites have some structure and stand up, they are ready.
+Add grated Parmesan, and fold with a tablespoon.

 - Bake egg whites for four and half minutes.
-Then remove them from the oven and place the egg yolks onto each white cloud and bake another three minutes for runny or up to eight minutes.
+Then remove them from the oven and place the egg yolks onto each white cloud and bake another three minutes for runny eggs, or up to eight minutes for hard eggs.

-- Remove the egg clouds from the oven and sprinkle paprika, black pepper, chive and cherry tomatos.
+- Remove the egg clouds from the oven and sprinkle paprika, black pepper, chive and cherry tomatoes.
 That's it!
-Serve with slices of bread!
+Serve with muffins, toast or bread and more!